What is Depression?

 Depression vs Grief

 Depression and grief are not the same thing though the two are often confused with one another.
 Grief can exacerbate an underlying depression.
 But ultimately, grief is a normal response that enables the profound adjustment to take place in processing death or other significant loss.
-Indeed, the absence of the need to adjust to death would be a more abnormal response to loss.
+Indeed, the total absence of the need to adjust to death would be a more abnormal response to loss.
 While variable over time and the nature of the unique relationship lost, the grieving process can be complicated by cultural expectations.
 These expectations can be inadvertently pushed onto the griever by society (sometimes even by health professionals) and often dictate particular time frames (Why aren't you finished grieving, yet?) and methodologies, even though every loss is as unique as the individual lost.
 As culture has grown increasingly more modern and technological, grief rituals and symbols have eroded, stripping grievers of acceptable venues for processing.
 All the while modern technologies such as social media sites like Facebook have generated a surface sense of connectivity, without delivering true community.
-All of these factors have contributed to a greater sense of isolation and increased likelihood for complications in the modern grief process.
+All of these factors have contributed to a greater sense of isolation and increased likelihood for complication in the modern grief process.
 For more practical information on the Do's and Don'ts of how to respond to someone who has experienced loss, consult the M.I.S.S.
 Foundation website in Phoenix.
+Another valuable resource in the metro Denver area is Judi's House which provides numerous free resources to whole families and children.

 Depression vs Bipolar Disorder